 Doctors may classify a person as having obesity or overweight based on body mass index (BMI), a measurement of weight in relation to height.
 For adults, the

 - increased amounts of low-density lipoprotein, or “bad” cholesterol, or low amounts of high-density lipoprotein, or “good” cholesterol

 - coronary heart disease

-Thus, the ideal candidate for these medications is a person who has obesity or has overweight and a medical condition such as type 2 diabetes or hypertension.
+Therefore, a suitable candidate for these medications is someone with obesity or overweight and a medical condition such as type 2 diabetes or hypertension.
 Some doctors may prescribe injectable diabetes drugs for weight loss if a person has overweight or obesity and has indications of prediabetes.

-Manufacturers did not design these drugs for use in otherwise healthy people who only want to lose weight.
-Despite their popularity on social media, these medications carry significant risks and can be harmful to people who do not need them.
+Manufacturers did not design these drugs for people with moderate weight who want to lose additional weight.
+Despite their popularity on social media, these medications carry significant risks and can be harmful to those who do not need them.

 Furthermore, it is not advisable for people to use injectable diabetes drugs for weight loss if they:

 - are pregnant or may become pregnant, are nursing, or are planning on nursing